SUSE-Enceladus/ec2imgutils/README.md

 deprecation search criteria specified with _--image-name-frag_ or _--image-name-match_ cannot match the replacement image.

+# ec2publishimg

+A command line utility to control the visibility of an image in AWS EC2.
+The tool supports setting an image to public or private.

 ## Installation

 ### openSUSE and SUSE Linux Enterprise